 Owning an ATV involves regular maintenance, including servicing, parts replacements, and fuel expenses.

-It’s not only the cost of the ATV that has gone up, but the maintenance items needed to keep it going, have gone up, too.
+It’s not only the cost that has gone up, but the maintenance items needed to keep it going, have gone up, too.
 You’ll have more things to do, as more tech and features are added, the more things you’ll need to do.